Estimated reading time: 13 minutes

 Cooking meatloaf covered offers several distinct benefits, particularly for those who prefer a moist, tender loaf.
 Let’s take a closer look at why some cooks swear by this method.

 One of the primary reasons to cook meatloaf covered is to retain moisture.
 Covering the meatloaf with foil or a lid traps steam, which prevents the meat from drying out during the cooking process.
 This is particularly important if you’re using leaner meats like ground turkey or chicken, which have a lower fat content and are more prone to drying out.
-For more insights on keeping meatloaf moist, check out this article.
+For more insights on keeping meatloaf moist.

 When you cook meatloaf covered, the heat distribution is more even.
 The cover helps to regulate the temperature, ensuring that the meatloaf cooks uniformly from the inside out.
 This can be especially beneficial for larger loaves, where uneven cooking can result in a dry exterior and an undercooked center.